sgbondoc/SEI-629-Project-One-Game/README.md

 ### Future Features:
 - Create additional rounds with more cards each round for user to match and/or decrease time to find all matches
-- Before game starts, turn over all cards for user to get a quick view before only back sides of cards are in view
+- Before game starts, turn over all cards for user to get a quick view before only back sides of cards are shown
-- Responsive to different size browsers and devices
+- Responsive to different browsers and devices

 ### Wireframes: